PyRepair/maniple/training-data/summarize-experiment/thefuck/9/prompt_response_response_1.md

     # If --set-upstream or -u are passed, remove it and its argument.
 This is
     # because the remaining arguments are concatenated onto the command suggested
     # by git, which includes --set-upstream and its argument
-    upstream_option_index = -1
-    if '--set-upstream' in command.script_parts:
+    try:
         upstream_option_index = command.script_parts.index('--set-upstream')
-    elif '-u' in command.script_parts:
+    except ValueError:
+        try:
             upstream_option_index = command.script_parts.index('-u')
+        except ValueError:
+            upstream_option_index = -1

     if upstream_option_index != -1:
         command.script_parts.pop(upstream_option_index)
+        # After removing the option, also remove its argument if present
+        if upstream_option_index < len(command.script_parts):
             command.script_parts.pop(upstream_option_index)

     push_upstream = command.stderr.split('\n')[-3].strip().partition('git ')[2]
     return replace_argument(" ".join(command.script_parts), 'push', push_upstream)
 ```

-With these changes, the function now correctly handles the removal of the `--set-upstream` or `-u` arguments and dynamically constructs the `push_upstream` value based on the `stderr` output.
-This revised code ensures that the popping of elements is performed only when the valid index exists in the list, preventing the IndexError from occurring.
+The revised code first attempts to find the index of `--set-upstream`.
+If not found, it then attempts to find the index of `-u`.
+If neither is found, `upstream_option_index` is set to -1.
+Then, it checks if the index is valid before removing the option and its argument from `command.script_parts`.
+This approach aims to ensure that the correct index is used and that the `pop` operations are performed only when valid and necessary.

+This corrected code should address the `IndexError` and handle the manipulation of `command.script_parts` more accurately based on the presence of `-u` or `--set-upstream` options.
+The logic for determining `upstream_option_index` has been revised to better align with the intended behavior, which should lead to the resolution of the bug.